Uterine adenomyosis: definition, symptoms, treatments

 Why does adenomyosis hurt?

-The migration of uterine lining cells within the uterine muscular tissue lcauses pain, particularly during menstruation, since these uterine cells are under hormonal influence, and hormones fluctuate during the cycle.
+The migration of uterine lining cells within the uterine muscular tissue causes pain, particularly during menstruation, since these uterine cells are under hormonal influence, and hormones fluctuate during the cycle.

 Is adenomyosis cancer?

 No, it's not cancer!
-It's a gynecological pathology characterized by the migration of uterine mucus directly into the myometrium.
+It's a gynecological pathology characterized by the migration of uterine mucosa directly into the myometrium.
 It's an endometriosis inside the uterus.

 Can adenomyosis disappear?

-There are ways of reducing symptoms, such as oral contraceptives, drug treatments or surgery.
-These different treatments help to reduce symptoms, but do not provide a permanent cure.
+There are ways of reducing symptoms, such as oral contraceptives, medication or surgery.
+These different treatments reduce symptoms, but do not provide a permanent cure.

 How can adenomyosis be treated naturally?

 When suffering from this pathology, external factors can play key roles in relieving pain and symptoms.
 One such factor is diet.
-Indeed, adopting a non-inflammatory diet helps to calm the inflammation of endometrial cells, which are under the influence of the cycle and hormones.
+In fact, adopting a non-inflammatory diet helps to calm the inflammation of endometrial cells, which are under the influence of the cycle and hormones.